SGSMI.ORG

 it says this was his second marriage (M2) So first wife is deceased.

-Her name was Mary
+Her name was Mary '

-Fred and Mary had 6 children :
+Fred' and Mary had 6 children :

-the baby was born,
+the last baby was born,

-but after the census, sometime in 1900-1901
+but after the census sometime in 1900.
+A common thing that

-A common thing that happened to women in the past.
+happened to women in the past after childbirth.

 with an Aunt and Uncle

-(Ernstine and William Winter) in Sebewaing, Michigan.
+(Aunt Ernstine and Uncle William Winter) in Sebewaing, Michigan.

 The Winters were not able to have any children.